 Therefore a Tahiti holiday is often more than just sunbathing and swimming.
 It will include hiking and jungle trekking, island hopping to Tahiti’s neighboring islands like Bora Bora, and trying out the local cuisine.

 The snorkeling in Tahiti and the Society Islands is very good, with many opportunities to see reef sharks and other underwater life.
-However the shore snorkeling in the Maldives is exceptional and unparalleled – so if you’re a keen snorkeler or diver, the Maldives is probably the better choice.
+However the shore snorkeling in the Maldives is exceptional and unparalleled.
+So if you’re a keen snorkeler or diver, the Maldives is probably the better choice for you too.

 In regards to overwater bungalows/villas, both the Maldives and Tahiti have them.
 However Tahiti’s neighbor, Bora Bora, has the most spectacular ones in French Polynesia.
 You can see our comparison of Bora Bora and the Maldives by clicking here.